GGGtrainer/holbertonschool-higher_level_programming/SQL_Introduction/README.md

-tmp readme for dir on SQL
+tmp readme for dir on SQL.